ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Next, the Helper checks that:

+1. `AggregationJobContinueReq.step` is not equal to `0`
 1. the report IDs are all distinct
 1. each report ID corresponds to one of the `state` objects
-1. `AggregationJobContinueReq.step` is not equal to `0`

 If any of these checks fail, then the Helper MUST abort with error `invalidMessage`.
 Additionally, if any prep step appears out of order relative to the previous request, then the Helper MAY abort with error `invalidMessage`.
-A report may be missing, in which case the Helper should assume the Leader rejected it.
+A report may be missing, in which case the Helper assumes the Leader rejected it and removes it from the candidate set.

 Next, the Helper checks the continuation step indicated by the request.
 If the `step` value is one greater than the job's current step, then the Helper